OpenQuantumComputing/quantumreservoirpy/docs/about/index.rst

 About
 =====

 QuantumReservoirPy is a library for Quantum Reservoir Computing.
-It is intended to serve as a quantum version of the |rel_reservoirpy| library.
+It is based on the classical |ref_reservoirpy| library.

-.. |rel_reservoirpy| raw:: html
+.. |ref_reservoirpy| raw:: html

    <a href="https://reservoirpy.readthedocs.io/" target="_blank">ReservoirPy</a>

+Using quantum computers as reservoirs in reservoir computing is fairly new.
+The current examples in literature rely heavily on quantum circuits of a very periodic nature.
+This package is meant to simplify the creation and simulation of such periodic circuits.

-QuantumReservoirPy is developed and maintained by Alexander Stasik and Franz Georg Fuchs, with previous development by Ola Tangen Kulseng.
+QuantumReservoirPy is currently developed and maintained by Alexander Stasik, Franz Georg Fuchs, and Stanley Miao, with previous development by Ola Tangen Kulseng.
 Any inquiries may be directed to [contact email].

 Cite
 ====